OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: Abstract

 \section{Abstract}

 Document AI has advanced rapidly and is attracting increasing attention.
-Yet, while most efforts have focused on document layout analysis (DLA), its generative counterpart, document layout generation, remains underexplored.
-A major obstacle lies in the scarcity of diverse layouts: academic papers with Manhattan-style structures dominate existing studies, while open-world genres such as newspapers and magazines remain severely underrepresented.
-To address this gap, we curate OmniLayout-1M, the first million-scale dataset of diverse document layouts, covering six common document types and comprising contemporary layouts collected from multiple sources.
-Moreover, since existing methods struggle in complex domains and often fail to arrange long sequences coherently, we introduce OmniLayout-LLM, a 0.5B model with designed two-stage \emph{Coarse-to-Fine learning paradigm}: 1) learning universal layout principles from OmniLayout-1M with coarse category definitions, and 2) transferring the knowledge to a specific domain with fine-grained annotations.
+Yet, while most efforts have focused on document layout analysis (DLA), its generative counterpart, layout generation, remains underexplored.
+Distinct from traditional graphic layout design and room layout planning, document layout generation typically involves a larger number of elements per page and exhibits greater structural diversity and complexity.
+Currently, a major obstacle lies in the scarcity of diverse document layouts: academic papers with Manhattan-style structures dominate existing studies, while open-world genres such as newspapers and magazines remain severely underrepresented.
+To address this gap, we curate OmniDocLayout-1M, the first million-scale dataset of diverse document layouts, covering six common document types and comprising contemporary layouts collected from multiple sources.
+Moreover, since existing methods struggle in complex domains and often fail to arrange long sequences coherently, we introduce OmniDocLayout-LLM, a 0.5B model with designed two-stage Coarse-to-Fine learning paradigm: 1) learning universal layout principles from our dataset with coarse category definitions, and 2) transferring the knowledge to a specific domain with few fine-grained annotated samples.
 Extensive experiments demonstrate that our approach achieves strong performance on multiple domains in M\textsuperscript{6}Doc dataset, substantially surpassing both existing layout generation experts and several latest general-purpose LLMs.
-Our code, models, and dataset will be publicly released.
+Our code, dataset, and models will be publicly released.